Tool development using the Tool Maker

 Set up the Tool Maker in your computer

-Creating a new tool
+Create a new tool

 The Tool Maker empowers you to create tools for the QMENTA Platform in a simple way.
 It will automatically generate all the files required for implementing your tool without having to worry about how they need to be configured.
 The first step is to call the graphic interface:

-/home/myfolder$ tool_maker
+/home/myfolder$ tool-maker

 It will show something similar to the following screenshot